Read time 8 minutes

 Reasons for SQL Database corruption

-SQL Server databases can be corrupted due to various reasons.
-MDF files are the primary database files holding the user data, and their corruption can corrupt the entire database.
+SQL Server databases can get corrupted due to various reasons.
+MDF files are the primary database files holding the user data, and corruption in them can corrupt the entire database.
 Multiple reasons can cause MDF corruption, such as:

 • Accidental data deletion